-Our Board of Directors met seven times during 2020, either in person or by teleconference, and acted by written consent on eleven occasions.
-During 2020, each of our then current directors attended at least 75% of the aggregate number of the meetings of the Board of Directors.
-In addition, each of our then current directors attended at least 75% of the aggregate number of the meetings of the committees on which they served, except for Mr. Levine, who attended three out of the five Audit Committee meetings in 2020.
-All of our then current directors were in attendance telephonically or in person at our 2020 Annual Meeting of Shareholders.
+Our Board of Directors met seven times during 2021, either in person or by teleconference, and acted by written consent on four occasions.
+During 2021, each of our then current directors attended at least 75% of the aggregate number of the meetings of the Board of Directors.
+In addition, each of our then current directors attended at least 75% of the aggregate number of the meetings of the served.
+All of our then current directors were in attendance telephonically at our 2021 Annual Meeting of Shareholders.
 Members of our Board of Directors are encouraged, but not required, to attend each annual meeting of shareholders.